 Everyone responds differently to MHT.
 Some women may not experience any side effects, while others may have:

-Most symptoms settle within the first three months.
+Most side effects settle within the first 3 months.

 You can take MHT at low doses for as long as you need.
-Many women have symptoms for around eight years and one in four women have symptoms into their 60s and 70s.
-The benefits of MHT far outweigh the risks in healthy women within 10 years of reaching menopause.
+Many women have symptoms for around 8 years and one in 4 women have symptoms into their 60s and 70s.

 When using MHT in midlife:

-If you have premature menopause, your doctor will prescribe a higher dose of MHT until the age of expected menopause (around 50–52 years).
+Depending on your situation, if you have premature menopause your doctor may prescribe a higher dose of MHT until about the age of 51.

 In this podcast Jean Hailes endocrinologist Dr Rosie Worsley talks about menopause, including the benefits and risks of MHT.

-Some doctors prescribe pharmacy-compounded hormones, which are also known as ‘bioidentical’ hormones.
-These are mixtures of different hormones made up in compounding pharmacies.
-The hormones are promoted as ‘natural’ and 'exactly like our own', which is not true.
+Some doctors prescribe bioidentical hormones, which are mixtures of different hormones made up in compounding pharmacies.
+The hormones, which are available as capsules, creams, gels, drops and lozenges, are promoted as ‘natural’ and 'exactly like our own', but this is not true.

-All hormone therapies are manufactured synthetically.
-Hormones are only natural when they are in the human body.
+Hormones are only natural when they are produced in the human body.

-Pharmacy-compounded hormones have no government controls or regulations and little or no high-quality research into their safety and effectiveness.
+Pharmacy-compounded hormones have no government controls or regulations, and little to no high-quality research into their safety and effectiveness.

 We do not recommend the use of pharmacy-compounded menopause hormone therapy.

-Note: in Australia, doctors can prescribe conventional menopause hormone therapies (MHT) that are identical to those hormones made in your body.
+Note that in Australia, doctors can prescribe menopausal hormone therapies (MHT) that are identical to those hormones made in your body.
 These products have been thoroughly tested for safety and effectiveness.

-It’s important to have a face-to-face meeting with your health practitioner to discuss the risks and benefits of different treatments for menopause.
+Talk to qualified health practitioners about the risks and benefits of different treatments for menopause.

 Some people can’t use menopausal hormone therapy (MHT), for example, if they've had hormone-positive (oestrogen-receptor-positive) breast cancer.

-Some people don’t want to take MHT and prefer different treatment options, like non-hormonal prescription medications.
-These medications take around four weeks to be effective.
+Some people don’t want to take MHT and prefer different treatment options, like non-hormonal prescription medicines.
+These medicines can take about 4 weeks to be effective.

 Some antidepressants have been shown to relieve hot flushes.
 For example, venlafaxine, paroxetine, escitalopram and fluoxetine.
 Side effects may include nausea, dry mouth, hot flushes, sweats and insomnia.